MbochaL/MbochaL/README.md

 - I'm from Corrientes, Argentina🏠
 - I'm 21 years old 🙇‍♂️.
 - I study Lic.
 En Sistemas at the UNNE 📚.
-- I'm a Front-End developer With React Js and Next Js 👨‍💻.
+- I'm a Front-End developer With React Js - Next Js - React Native 👨‍💻.
 - But also i'm a Back-End developer with Node Js and Express Js 👨‍💻.
 - Actively learning and getting better with my skills, but with a lot of proyects done with this tecnologie 💆‍♂️.